 Recipe Notes and Tips

 - I used sweetener brown sugar but even with regular brown sugar the carbs are not that high.
-Some times I grate a sweet apple and add that instead to a bit of sweetness and balance the tart flavor of sauerkraut.
-You could even substitute apple cider for the water for added sweetness.
+Sometimes I grate a sweet apple and use that instead to add a hint of sweetness and balance the sour flavor of sauerkraut.
+You could even substitute apple cider for the water for added sweetness when making in the Instant Pot.

 - Some people add potatoes to this recipe however I have never tried it.
 I do have a lot of kielbasa recipes on this blog.
-And this kielbasa and potatoes recipe is one of my most popular recipes.
+And this kielbasa and potatoes skillet meal is one of my most popular recipes.
 So perhaps I will to try it sometime.

-Whether you make this kielbasa and sauerkraut in the Instant Pot or slow cooker, either method will give you this warm, comforting family meal that just might bring you luck in the new year!
+Whether you make this New Years Day pork, kielbasa and sauerkraut on the stove, in the Instant Pot or slow cooker you will end up with this warm, comforting family meal.
+Even if you are not a huge sauerkraut fan it just might bring you luck in the new year!
 Can’t hurt right?
-And the combination of the amazing flavor is sure to be hit with your family.
-Enjoy!

 The nutrition info for 1 serving is: 584 cals / 37g fat / 9.9g carbs / 5.3g fiber / 51.2g protein = 4.6g net carbs